somitraj/angular_practice/README.md

 ## Development server
-RUN 'npm run server' to start the server
+Run 'npm run server' to start the server
+Then
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding